What is a Patient Advocate?

 There are several kinds of patient advocates.
 The best fit often depends on where someone is receiving care and what kind of support they need.

-Independent advocates
+Independent Advocates

 Independent patient advocates work directly for patients and families.
 They may support people across hospitals, clinics, and insurance plans.